tipt0e/uxdstools/README.md

 -x GECOS
 If this is set then a custom GECOS field is created from a string to the argument.
-This is in lieu of the automatic method is this is not selected.
+This is in lieu of the automatic method if this is not selected.

 -I description